Jamal Ben Saddik

-Jamal Ben Saddik (born October 3, 1990) is a Belgian-Moroccan professional kickboxer.
+Jamal Ben Saddik (born 3 October 1990) is a Belgian-Moroccan professional kickboxer.
 He is a former two-time Glory Heavyweight Championship challenger and 2018 Glory Heavyweight Grand Prix tournament winner.

 Combat Press ranked him as a top ten heavyweight between September 2015 and July 2021, peaking at No. 3.

 In Glory, Ben Saddik was involved in doping controversies and was removed from the official rankings by the promotion in 2023.
 In 2015 and 2022 he emerged victorious in the bouts against Anderson Silva and Benjamin Adegbuyi, but were both cut short by Ben Saddik testing positive for banned substances and receiving suspensions, with the fights reversed to a 'no contest'.
 In 2024 Glory suspended Ben Saddik for doping for a third time.

 Background

 Ben Saddik was born and raised in Antwerp.
 His parents emigrated to Belgium from the village of Bni Hadifa in northern Morocco.
 He was taken to a kickboxing gym at the age of 9 by his father, who feared life in the streets would have a negative impact on his son.
-As a teen, Jamal was shot and grazed with a bullet after a street fight.
+As a teen, Ben Saddik was shot and grazed with a bullet after a street fight.
 He was a student of Cor Hemmers until 2021.

 Career

 Early years

-He made his debut in the It's Showtime promotion on March 6, 2011, at Fightingstars presents: It's Showtime Sporthallen Zuid and knocked out Rico Verhoeven.
-He was then scheduled to fight Anderson Silva at Fightclub presents: It's Showtime 2011 on May 21, 2011, but the bout was scrapped when Silva was instead moved to the It's Showtime 2011 Lyon card to fight Daniel Ghiță.
+Ben Saddik fought in It's Showtime promotion on 6 March 2011, at Fightingstars presents: It's Showtime Sporthallen Zuid and knocked out Rico Verhoeven.
+He was then scheduled to fight Anderson Silva at Fightclub presents: It's Showtime 2011 on 21 May 2011, but the bout was scrapped when Silva was instead moved to the It's Showtime 2011 Lyon card to fight Daniel Ghiță.

-He TKO'd Vitaly Oparin in round one at United Glory 15 on March 23, 2012, and followed this up with a fourth-round KO of Nikolaj Falin on June 2, 2012.
+He TKO'd Vitaly Oparin in round one at United Glory 15 on 23 March 2012, and followed this up with a fourth-round KO of Nikolaj Falin on 2 June 2012.